 - Talk to your child about what to do in an emergency.
-Make sure your child knows when to call 9-1-1. - Daily movement- both structured and free play- is an important part of your child's physical development.

-Health & PE Tips for Parents • Play "I Spy" together and talk about the sense of sight.
+Make sure your child knows when to call 9-1-1. - Daily movement- both structured and free play- is an important part of your child's physical development. - Play "I Spy" together and talk about the sense of sight.
 Play games with your child to identify common objects by sound, touch, taste, and smell.

-MecLASS Student Portal Information
+ECLASS Student Portal Information